 One of the most common and popular sedation methods around is nitrous oxide.
 Often referred to as “laughing gas,” the gas is colorless, odorless, and safe for most patients.
-Scottsdale dentist, Dr. Rod Gore, uses this method for patients who are nervous prior to receiving dental work to relax them in a comfortable manner.
-With this method, a special apparatus is placed over the patient’s nose and Dr. Gore will instruct the patient to breathe normally.
+Scottsdale dentists, Dr. Rod Gore and Dr. Whitney Sebree, uses this method for patients who are nervous prior to receiving dental work to relax them in a comfortable manner.
+With this method, a special apparatus is placed over the patient’s nose, Dr. Gore and Dr. Sebree will instruct the patient to breathe normally.
 The gas is fast-acting and will last through the entire procedure, but will wear off quickly once it’s turned off.
 Nitrous oxide doesn’t put patients to sleep and will still allow them to be coherent enough to follow instructions.

 "Just visited Shawna at Dr. Gore's office.
 Been working with her for nearly 10 years and she has made an incredible difference with my oral health."- D.B. / Yelp / Sep 20, 2016